astronomer/astro-blog/posts/big-data-architecture-core-components-tools-and-best-practices.md

 ---
 slug: big-data-architecture
 title: "Big Data Architecture: Core Components, Use Cases and Limitations"
-description: Is Big Data Architecture the answer to business problems, or just a crucial piece of a bigger puzzle?
+description: Is Big Data Architecture the answer to major business problems, or just a crucial piece of a bigger puzzle?
 Discover our insights on the topic in this short blog post!
 heroImagePath: ../assets/architecture.png
 authors:
   - Julia Wrzosińska